 Have you ever stopped to think how technology has impacted your life?
 It impacts us in many different ways.
 One area where it really shines in in the healthcare industry.
 But, it isn’t just computers and gadgets that you see in the hospital.
-All of this ties together to make some pretty monumental changes in the industry.
-Let’s look at a few ways that technology is working to make healthcare more cutting edge.
+All of this ties together to make some pretty monumental changes in the industry – the introduction and use of CBG flower for anxiety has also reduced anxiety and depression in regular users.
+Let’s look at a few ways that technology is working to make healthcare more cutting edge

 Better Access to Information